School Workshops

 Are there any technical requirements?

-There are no technical requirements for this day of activity.
+There are no technical requirements for this workshop.

 Yes! lots of the schools we work with choose to do this to really get into the theme of the day.